Skip to main content

 Yunyun Syndrome!?
 Rhythm Psychosis Game Cover

 Yunyun Syndrome!?
-Rhythm Psychosis is a single player casual simulation game with horror and anime themes.
+Rhythm Psychosis is a single player casual simulation game with a horror theme.
 It was developed by Alliance Arts and was released on April 23, 2026.
 It received positive reviews from players.

 “Yunyun Syndrome!?
 Rhythm Psychosis” is a rhythm adventure game about a psychotic hikikomori girl - also an avid anonymous poster - who corrupts the world with her severe brain rot from listening to too many denpa songs.
 Yunyun all over this world with your degen otaku-posting.